shalu9917/AI-Object-Detection-and-Tracking-System/README.md

 A real-time AI object detection and multi-object tracking system developed with **python**,**OpenCV**, **Ultralytics YOLOv8 Nano (`yolov8n.pt`)**, and the **SORT (Simple Online and Realtime Tracking)** algorithm.

+Real-time AI-powered object detection and tracking using **Python, OpenCV, and NumPy**.
 Designed as a lightweight, beginner-friendly Python solution suitable for internship submissions and computer vision assignments. it detects moving objects from a video or webcam and tracks them with unique IDs.
 ---